Athmaja-Viswanath/C.briggsae-C.nigoni-Viswanath-Cutter-2023/README.md

 ## Viswanath, Athmaja, and Asher D. Cutter.
 "Regulatory divergence as a mechanism for X-autosome incompatibilities in Caenorhabditis nematodes."
 Genome Biology and Evolution 15.4 (2023): evad055.

-### This Repository provides all the necessary codes and data to replicate analyses, results and figures presented in the Viswanath & Cutter (2023).
+### This Repository provides all the necessary codes and data to replicate analyses, results and figures presented in Viswanath & Cutter (2023).

 ## 1-Input
 ### Contains text files with readcounts